Knoxfield - Scoresby

 Knoxfield - Scoresby's population is slightly older than the national pattern

-The median age in Knoxfield - Scoresby is 39 years, slightly higher than Greater Melbourne's average of 37 years and close to Australia's national average of 38 years.
-The 45-54 age cohort is notably over-represented at 14.1% locally compared to the Greater Melbourne average, while the 25-34 age group is under-represented at 11.0%.
-According to post-2021 Census data, the 75-84 age group has increased from 5.4% to 6.3% of the population, while the 25-34 cohort has decreased from 12.4% to 11.0%.
+The median age in Knoxfield - Scoresby is 39 years, which is slightly higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
+Compared to Greater Melbourne, the 45-54 age cohort is notably over-represented at 14.1% locally, while the 25-34 age group is under-represented at 11.0%.
+Post-2021 Census data shows that the 75-84 age group has grown from 5.4% to 6.3% of the population, while the 25-34 cohort has declined from 12.4% to 11.0%.
 Population forecasts for 2041 indicate substantial demographic changes in Knoxfield - Scoresby.
-The 45-54 age group is projected to grow by 31%, adding 752 people, reaching a total of 3,207 from the current 2,454.
-Conversely, both the 0-4 and 35-44 age groups are expected to see reduced numbers.
+The 45-54 age group is projected to grow by 30%, reaching 3,207 people from 2,467.
+Meanwhile, both the 0-4 and 35-44 age groups are expected to have reduced numbers.

 Frequently Asked Questions - Age